Sangye21/webdev24-final-project-/readme.md

 This project is a web application that displays the standings of Europe's top 5 football leagues, and their top scorers.
 Users can navigate between the league tables and top scorers pages for each league.

+## Resources Used

+Used the API to get the league table standings and relevant data, top ten scorers of each league, and team crests.
+Used the web to get images for the players, flag images, and the home logo.

 ## Prerequisites

 - Node.js (v14 or higher recommended)